Money Expert > Life Insurance > Life Insurance FAQs

 You might have to obtain a life insurance policy from a specialist provider if you have a serious medical condition - and you’ll often pay a premium on your premiums for it.

-Will my family have to pay tax on a life insurance payout?
+Will my family have to pay tax on the payout?

-In what cases will my policy not pay out?
+In what situations will my life insurance not pay out?

 Life Insurance,